Here's a HUGE list of Free or Cheap RV Sites & Camping Locations and how to book them!

-In this post, we’re going to cover a lot so this is your warning in advance to strap in because it’s a long one.
+In this post, we’ll cover a lot, so this is your warning in advance to strap in because it’s a long one.

 We’re going to start with a general explanation of boondocking and the various forms that it can take as well as the cost advantages of boondocking.